JThomas01/GroupProjectBlog/index.md

 Myself and Przemek agreed to meet at the think tank to discuss the dependency description.
 We drew many plans and discussed how the saving part of JoggleCube was going to integrate with the rest of the game.
 This took a while because we needed to go over how it was going to work, given that the games can run from saved text files, and not all games will make the leaderboard.
 I also brought up the point of the selected squares on the cube, as they could not be unselected afterwards.
 I was told thats how it is meant to be, considering the logic behind being able to unselect things.

 ### Group Meeting in B20 - 23/03/18 - 4:00PM
+We discussed our plans for the easter break, and what our plans and tasks are over the break.
+It was also noted that people are not commenting on the code that they write and a particular member has been going over and doing the comments.
+Although their time on this project is best spent somewere else.
+We also talked about the ETA for the prototype game and Wayne stressed to us that theres not a lot of time left.

+26/3/18 (Week 9)

+## Week beginning 21/4/18

+## Meeting in Think Tank - 23/04/18

+## Meeting in B20 27/04/18 - 4:00PM
+In this meeting we discussed with Wayne our basic outline for the schedule of integration week, for which we took all suggestions for testing and finalising implementation and took them on board to improve our workload over the coming week.
+We also discussed the abcense of a particular member and we will need a reason as to why they are missing meetings.

+30/04/18